 Behind every beautiful image goes a lot of hard work, planning and curation.
-Over the course of two weeks and five locations around Los Angeles, our Co-Founder and Creative Director Jodie Fried, LA-based photographer Joe Schmelzer and stylist Gena Sigala translated inspiration to imagery, perfectly capturing the mood and essence of our six new Earth and Latitude rugs.
+Over the course of two weeks and five locations around Los Angeles, our Co-Founder and Creative Director Jodie Fried, LA-based photographer Joe Schmelzer and stylist Gena Sigala translated inspiration to imagery, perfectly capturing the mood and essence of our six newest rugs.
 Read below to discover how the magic happened.

 As any creative will tell you, 99% of the work is in the planning, and having the right people to pull it together.

 For Armadillo’s Creative Director Jodie Fried, location scouting for the 2018 campaign shoot began many months in advance and drew on the mood board from the collections themselves.
 The newest additions to our Earth and Latitude Collections are heavily textural and tactile so Jodie’s inspiration for the interiors was similarly rich in colour and tone, styled with ceramics, lighting, indoor plants, deep earthy furnishings and natural sculptural pieces.